CoreZen/Graph-Voyager/README.md

 Graph Voyager enables users to:

-- **Visualize Graphs:** Render nodes and edges dynamically with smooth, responsive layouts.
+- **Visualize Graphs:** Draw nodes and connect them with edges on a canvas.
-- **Explore Interactively:** Pan, zoom, and select nodes or edges to inspect their properties.
-- **Analyze Structure:** Gain insights into connectivity, paths, and relationships within your data.
-- **Custom Data:** Easily load your own graph datasets for tailored exploration.
+- **Edit Graphs:** Add, delete, and move nodes; connect nodes with edges (including weighted and directed edges).
+- **Run Algorithms:** Step through and visualize Breadth-First Search (BFS), Depth-First Search (DFS), Dijkstra's Algorithm, and Strongly Connected Components (SCC).
+- **Sample Graphs:** Quickly generate random graphs or load sample graphs (tree, weighted, SCC).
+- **Algorithm Insights:** View algorithm progress, visited nodes, paths, and results in a sidebar.
+- **Adjust Animation:** Control the speed of algorithm animations.

-The project leverages modern web technologies for performance and maintainability, ensuring a seamless user experience across devices.
+The project leverages modern web technologies for performance and maintainability, but is currently focused on core graph editing and algorithm visualization.

 ---

 ## Sidebar Description

-The sidebar in Graph Voyager serves as your control panel for graph exploration.
+The sidebar in Graph Voyager serves as your control panel for graph algorithms and graph management.
 It allows you to:

-- **Load and Switch Graphs:** Choose from sample datasets or upload your own.
-- **Inspect Node/Edge Details:** View properties and metadata for selected elements.
-- **Apply Filters:** Focus on specific subgraphs or relationships.
-- **Access Tools:** Run algorithms, adjust visualization settings, or reset the view.
+- **Select and Run Algorithms:** Choose which algorithm to visualize and control animation speed.
+- **Switch Graph Type:** Toggle between directed and undirected graphs.
+- **Generate or Clear Graphs:** Create random graphs, load sample graphs, or clear the current graph.
+- **View Algorithm Status:** See progress, visited nodes, paths, and results as the algorithm runs.

-The sidebar is designed to keep essential controls and information at your fingertips, making graph analysis efficient and enjoyable.
+The sidebar is designed to keep essential controls and information at your fingertips, making graph algorithm exploration straightforward.

 ---